 The manufacturer may keep up their end of the bargain and deliver contaminant-free water in bottles made from proper food grade material, stored and shipped properly.
 Now you should store bottled water correctly to keep it tasting fresh and safe to drink for the duration of its shelf life (and possibly beyond).

-Sunlight or heat can make the bottle chemicals leach into the water, making it toxic.
+Sunlight or heat can make the

 - Store the bottled water, like any other food, in a clean place in the pantry.